DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Mun’s feature of a buffer film on the insulating protective layer and spaced apart from the through-electrode to Hwang’s device to form interconnect patterns using an etch stop layer ([0042], Mun).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Lee’s feature of wherein each of the first and second obtuse angles is about 100° to about 130° to the combination of Hwang, Mun and Watanabe to reduce stress in the pad structure ([0035], Lee).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Chang’s feature of wherein at least one the first or the second angles are obtuse to the combination of Hwang and Watanabe to reduce a whole thickness of the semiconductor package ([0002], Chang).

 However, in the same semiconductor device field of endeavor, Mun discloses a buffer film (342 etch stop layer made of SiN in [0042], Fig. 18-Annotated) is spaced apart from a first pad (308u upper interconnect metal in [0043], Fig. 18).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Mun’s feature of wherein the buffer film is spaced apart from the first pad to the combination of Hwang, Mun, Watanabe and Lee to form interconnect patterns using an etch stop layer ([0042], Mun).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Mun’s feature of wherein the buffer film is spaced apart from the first pad to the combination of Hwang, Mun, Watanabe and Chang to form interconnect patterns using an etch stop layer ([0042], Mun).

 Conclusion